 6 things no one told you about Istrian olive oil

-As stated by the Greek mythology tales, the olive-tree has been created in the following way: in her contest with Poseidon, god of the sea, Athena cast a drop of water on the cliff and immediately an olive-tree grew therein.
+As stated by Greek mythology tales, the olive-tree was created in the following way: in her contest with Poseidon, God of the sea, Athena casted a drop of water on the cliff and immediately an olive-tree grew therein.